-- When the shutter (door) is closed, the sensor does not collect light information about the scene being photographed.
+- When the shutter (door) is closed, the sensor does not collect light information from the scene.

-- When the shutter (door) is open the sensor starts collecting light information about the scene being photographed.
+- When the shutter (door) is open the sensor starts collecting light information from the scene.

-When you press the “shutter button” to take an image, the shutter opens and the sensor is exposed to light for the amount of time denoted by the shutter speed setting.
+When you push the shutter button to take an image, the shutter opens and the sensor is exposed to light for the amount of time denoted by the shutter speed setting.

 Technical Note: DSLR cameras have a physical shutter.
 Mirrorless cameras do not.
 Other than this fact shutter speed works in the same manner for both.

-Once this exposure time has elapsed, the shutter closes and the sensor is no longer exposed to light, thus stops capturing information about the scene.
+Once this exposure time has elapsed, the shutter closes and the sensor is no longer exposed to light.

 What is Motion Blur in Photography?

-Using different shutter speeds allows the photographer to add interesting detail showing dynamic movement in a still frame picture.
+Using varying shutter speeds the photographer can add “interestingness” to the photo by showing movement in a still picture.